-The 37th Annual Student Activities Chess Program kicked off on November 18th with our first tournament in the East Professional Center Gymnasium.
+The 38^{th} Annual Student Activities Chess Program kicked off on November 17^{th} with our first tournament at Progressive Field.
 The first tournament included the following K-8 and High Schools: (K-8, 6) - Clark, Euclid Park, Kenneth Clement, Miles Park, Newton D. Baker and Orchard STEM.
-High schools (5) - East Tech, James F. Rhodes, John F. Kennedy, John Hay and John Marshall.
+High schools (3) - East Tech, John F. Kennedy, and John Marshall.
 Beginning with the 2019-20 school year, each school is allowed to bring as many students as they would like to every event.
-In previous school years, each school could only bring four students to each event.
+This has increased our student participation because in previous school years, each school could only bring four students to each event.